 Infopolitics and the post-political world

-The current US presidential election campaign marks the beginning of a new era in global geopolitics, the era of information driven politics, ‘Infopolitics’ for lack of a better term.
+The 2018 US presidential election campaign marked the beginning of a new era in american politics, characterized by new forces and new tactics in the era of information driven politics, ‘Infopolitics’ for lack of a better term.

 We now know that the US news media has engaged in deliberate manipulation of news and information to support the Leftist agenda, and not just the US news media.
 For 61 years or more the US media has been acting to diminish right-wing influence, enhance left-wing influence, and drive public policy towards a Leftist, collectivist/socialist agenda.
 And they have been successful largely because they have done so without being exposed.
 This has been met with a global media alignment that has successfully implemented this agenda in Europe, with political and economic results now visible to all.
 This visibility is key, and will be explored shortly in this post.